10-3-pursuit/nyc-open-data-hackathon/readme.md

 ## Judging Criteria

 Winners will not be chosen by the hackathon instructors.
-The winning team
+The winning team will be determined by a chosen panel of judges who will review the video of your presentations.

+Team will be judged based on:

 1. **Progress**: How much was accomplished during the hackathon?
 2. **Concept**: Does the solution address a real and significant problem?